map7/jquery.depechemode/README.md

 Next & Previous pagination through will_paginate
 Ctrl + <right arrow> = Next Page
 Ctrl + <left arrow>  = Prev Page

+#TODO

+Change over so we use accesskeys instead of id's for selecting show,edit,destroy,tag and move.